xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 SR Flex-Algo.
 Flex-Algo assigns a specific set of "algorithms" to a Segment.
 The algorithm identifies a specific computation constraint the segment supports.
 There are standards based algorithm definitions such as least cost IGP path and latency, or providers can define their own algorithms to satisfy their business needs.
 CST 4.0 supports computation of Flex-Algo paths in intra-domain and inter-domain deployments.
 In CST 4.0 (IOS-XR 7.2.2) inter-domain Flex-Algo using SR-PCE is limited to IGP lowest metric path computation.
+CST 5.0 (IOS-XR 7.5.2) enhances the inter-domain capabilities and can now compute inter-domain paths using additional metric types such as a latency.

 Flex-Algo limits the computation of a path to only those nodes participating in that algorithm.
 This gives a powerful way to create multiple network domains within a single larger network, constraining an SR path computation to segments satisfying the metrics defined by the algorithm.
 As you will see,